Anna Freud Centre: Teaching

 The Centre also offers an extensive range of short courses.

 Library

-The Anna Freud Centre Library supports the academic, clinical and research activities at the Centre.
+The Anna Freud Library supports the academic, clinical and research activities at the Centre.
 It currently holds approximately 2,000 books covering both historical and contemporary psychoanalytic material, and subscribes to 22 journal titles.
 Electronic access to research publications is also available.

 Alumni

 Notable alumni of the Centre include Erna Furman.